ankitects/anki-manual/src/background.md

 ## Spaced Repetition

+The idea behind _spaced repetition_ is that the brain needs time to process and consolidate information, but it also needs regular reminders to keep the information fresh in memory.
+By spacing out reviews, the brain is forced to work harder to recall the information, strengthening the neural connections that facilitate memory.

 The _spacing effect_ was reported by a German psychologist Hermann Ebbinghaus in 1885.
 He observed that we tend to remember things more effectively, if we spread reviews out over time, instead of studying multiple times in one